 So much for theory—what about evidence?

-, I offered an example of how dissident views are treated in practice, a prominent university that pushed out three different academics, two of them economists, because of their unconventional views—views for which all three later received Nobel prizes.
+In an earlier post, I offered an example of how dissident views are treated in practice, a prominent university that pushed out three different academics, two of them economists, because of their unconventional views—views for which all three later received Nobel prizes.
 In the case of the economists we know it was deliberate because the document saying so, written by the department chairman responsible, was carelessly passed on to a later chairman with different views.

 For a second piece of evidence, I offer a story.
 It comes from Leo Rosten, an author who was a friend of my parents.
 It probably dates from sometime in the late fifties or early sixties.